Christophe-DC/secureWallet/README.md

 # Secure Wallet

-Secure Wallet is a comprehensive cryptocurrency wallet designed designed for Android ans iOS.
+Secure Wallet is a comprehensive cryptocurrency wallet designed designed for Android and iOS.
 It provide users with a seamless and reliable way to manage their digital assets.
 With a focus on usability, Secure Wallet allows users to store, send, and receive a wide range of cryptocurrencies while ensuring the utmost protection of their private keys and sensitive information.

 ### Android Screenshots